 A process, not a program:

 The RCIA can best be described as a process of coming to know Jesus Christ on a personal level.
-Coming to know Jesus cannot be fitted into a thirty-week instruction program.
+Coming to know Jesus cannot be fitted into a 30-week instruction program.
 It is a process of ever-deepening growth and commitment -- a process that continues long after you are initiated into the Catholic Church.
 We will try to help you discover your readiness to make that commitment to Christ in and through the Church.
-We will celebrate your journey to Christ in various rituals throught the process.
+We will celebrate your journey to Christ in various rituals.
 Finally, the RCIA is very much a public process that takes place in the context of the community of St. Patrick.
 The ceremonies or rites that we celebrate usually take place at the Sunday liturgies, when our community comes together to worship.
 In summary, the RCIA is a faith journey.
 Each of us has a unique path for our faith development.
 Therefore, there is no obligation on the part of anyone to “join the church.”
-We stand ready to assist you in reflecting upon whether God is calling you at this time to follow him in and through the Catholic community of St. Patrick.
+We stand ready to assist you in reflecting upon whether God is calling you at this time to follow him as a member of the Catholic Church.

 I am interested or have further questions.
 What do I do now?